Button: History

 Buttons and button-like objects used as ornaments or seals rather than fasteners have been discovered in the Indus Valley civilization during its Kot Diji phase (c.
-2800–2600 BC), at the Tomb of the Eagles, Scotland (2200-1800 BC), and at Bronze Age sites in China (c.
+2800–2600 BC).
+Buttons as apparel have been found at sites of the Catacomb culture, Russia (2500-1950 BC), at the Tomb of the Eagles, Scotland (2200–1800 BC), and at Bronze Age sites in China (c.
 2000–1500 BC) and Ancient Rome.

-Buttons made from seashell were used in the Indus Valley Civilization for ornamental purposes by 2000 BC.
-Some buttons were carved into geometric shapes and had holes pierced into them so that they could be attached to clothing with thread.
+Buttons made from seashell were used by the Indus Valley Civilization for ornamental purposes by 2000 BC.
+Some buttons were carved into geometric shapes and were pierced so that they could be attached to clothing with thread.
 Ian McNeil (1990) holds that "the button was originally used more as an ornament than as a fastening, the earliest known being found at Mohenjo-daro in the Indus Valley.
-It is made of a curved shell and about 5000 years old."
+It is made of a curved shell and is about 5000 years old."

-Egypt’s Eighteenth Dynasty left behind ornate wig covers, fabricated through sewing buttons formed of precious metals onto strips of backing material.
+Egypt's Eighteenth Dynasty left behind ornate wig covers, fabricated through sewing buttons formed of precious metals onto strips of backing material.

-Leatherwork from the Roman Empire incorporates some of the first buttonholes, with the legionary Loculus (satchel) closed through the insertion of a metallic buckle, or button into a leather slit.
+Leatherwork from the Roman Empire incorporates some of the first buttonholes, with the legionary's loculus closed through the insertion of a metallic buckle, or button into a leather slit.
 A similar mechanism would later feature in early medieval footwear.

 Buttons appeared as a means to close cuffs in the Byzantine Empire and to fasten the necks of Egyptian tunics by no later than the 5th century.

-As authentication
+Middle Ages

-Buttons are sometimes used as access control for festivals, such as for the La Kermesse Franco-Americaine Festival in Biddeford, Maine.
+It has been proposed that the European Crusaders brought the innovation of the button loop back from the Middle East, allowing for more fitted garments for men.
+About this time, the Vikings were also using buttons, which they had come across through their trading partners.
+Prior to the introduction of the buttonhole, two pieces of fabric were butted together, rather than overlapped, and toggles, belts, or lacings were used.
+Buttonholes to fasten clothing first appeared in 13th-century Germany.
+The growing importance of buttons was marked by the establishment of button making guilds in the 13th century.
+Initially, King Louis IX of France included button makers in the established rosary makers guild, but later regulations categorized button makers in three categories: those who worked in horn, bone, and ivory, those who used metals, and makers who used precious metals and glass.